prody/ProDy-website/tutorials/insty_tutorial/signint.rst

 of interactions.
 We cannot do it in an automatic way becasue each system is different and often default parameters of ``numC`` and ``distC`` should be tuned.

-To compute fingerprint interactions of hydrogen bonds use the command below.
+To compute fingerprint interactions of hydrogen bonds, use the command below.
 This function uses the prefix ``INT_HBs_`` to select analyzed interactions.
+Originally, :func:`.findClusterCenters` was created to analyze water clusters with the WatFinder module.
+To apply it here, we are changing the ``selection`` to ``resnume DUM`` given to dummy atoms that represent interactions.

 .. ipython:: python
    :verbatim: